-“Doctors who exit the hospital system to start under Direct Primary Care realize pretty quickly that they’re not trained to listen to people differently, ask harder questions, or give patients that red carpet experience that’s key to membership models.”
+“Doctors who exit the hospital system to start under Direct Primary Care realize pretty quickly that they’re not trained to listen, ask hard questions, or give patients that red carpet experience that’s key to membership models.”
 Monahan and her team work hard to fill those knowledge gaps.
 “We don’t just meet with the doctor; we engage the entire team: the medical receptionist, the physician’s assistant, the nurse, and anyone else who works in the office.
-We help them understand how to talk to patients in a way that is customer service oriented, how to meet people where they’re at, and how to use a collectivist language to break through problem behaviors.
-In the end, doctors should be able to approach patient health as a partnership, instead of acting as if they always already have all the answers.”
+We help them understand how to talk to patients in a way that is customer service oriented, how to meet people where they’re at, and how to to break through problem behaviors.
+In the end, doctors should be able to approach patient health as a partnership, instead of acting like they always already have all the answers.”

 Teaching Patient-Centered Practice

 Monahan’s behavioral health background allowed her to enter the DPC space equipped with the tools to change its culture.
-From 2014-2015, Monahan worked at The Change Companies, a publishing, consulting, and training company invested in finding out more about the science of change--from why motivational interviewing works to how people can play a supportive role in someone else’s transformation.
-“I was hired specifically to go figure out how this information applied to healthcare.
-I attended many conferences and seminars held by groups like the American Academy of Private Physicians.
+From 2014 to 2015, Monahan worked at The Change Companies, a publishing, consulting, and training company invested in finding out more about the science of change--from why motivational interviewing works to how people can play a supportive role in someone else’s transformation.
+“I was hired specifically to figure out how this information applied to healthcare.
+I attended conferences and seminars held by groups like the American Academy of Private Physicians.
 I also met with doctors one-on-one in their offices to try to find out what kind of challenges they were facing, how people were responding to new models, and what they thought might bring in more patients.”
 Through these conversations, Monahan came to the conclusion that, although doctors wanted to engage in these alternative models of care, they still hadn’t made the crucial changes necessary to be able to actually provide care differently.
-“It’s not just a mentality shift for the patients; it’s also a mentality shift for doctors and their staff.
-I ended up spending a lot of time helping facilitate that shift, and helping them wrap their minds around the idea that DPC is a completely different kind of medicine.”
+“It’s not just a mentality shift for the patients.
+It’s also a mentality shift for doctors and their staff.
+I ended up spending a lot of time helping facilitate that shift.
+They had to wrap their minds around the idea that DPC is a completely different kind of medicine.”

-“There’s a dynamic called the ‘righting reflex’ in which the listener, when being provided a set of arguments, naturally starts listing all the counter arguments in their mind.
-For example, when a doctor is talking to a patient about how they’re going to get healthier, breath easier, and smell better if they stop smoking, the patient automatically thinks, ‘Yeah, but it is the only way I can stay calm, and I’m going to be hungrier and all my friends smoke, and if I have to be around them without smoking I’m going to be anxious.’
-They’re listing all opposing reasons in their head, even though they’re not saying them out loud.
+“There’s a dynamic called the ‘righting reflex’ in which the listener, when being provided a set of arguments, naturally starts listing all the counterarguments in their mind.
+For example, when a doctor is talking to a patient about how she is going to get healthier, breath easier, and smell better if she stops smoking, the patient automatically thinks, ‘Yeah, but it is the only way I can stay calm and I’m going to be hungrier and all my friends smoke and if I have to be around them without smoking I’m going to be anxious.’
+The patients are listing all opposing reasons in their heads, even though they’re not saying them out loud.
 Unfortunately, research shows that people follow what they tell themselves, not what an expert tells them.
-So when doctors reproduce certain arguments, they’re indirectly reinforcing the behavior they’re trying to eliminate.”
+So when doctors make certain arguments, they’re indirectly reinforcing the behavior they’re trying to eliminate.”
 Helping doctors to change the way they interact with patients in these instances is both the hardest and most important aspect of Monahan’s work.
-“Doctors have to learn to ask the patient what they want, how they might go about accomplishing their goals, and what they would need to be successful in the long-term.
+“Doctors have to learn to ask patients what they want, how they might go about accomplishing their goals, and what they would need to be successful in the long-term.
 Patients need to be listing the pros and cons themselves.”
 Monahan suggests that doctors do a decisional balance exercise with patients to help foster a more realistic and open conversation about the their capacity and commitment to making change.
 “Instead of just emphasizing the arguments against a problem behavior or in favor of a healthy habit, doctors need to recognize that there are pros for changing and pros for staying the same, just like there are cons for changing and cons for staying the same.
 By asking patients to list out all four categories, they get a more expansive understanding of their wellness goals and what they’re ready and able to do about them.”

 Getting doctors to embrace this radically different style of interaction presents a unique set of difficulties.
-Monahan doesn’t think the resistance to it is conscious; instead, she suggests that it stems from years of habits learned from both medical school and working conditions under insurance-based systems.
+Monahan doesn’t think the resistance to it is conscious.
+Instead, she suggests that it stems from years of habits learned in medical school and under insurance-based systems.
 “Insurance has played a huge role in keeping doctors pressed for time.
-They have had to pick out the top needs that can be coded, and then solve those problems as fast as possible to maximize the number of patients they can treat.
-When doctors listen to a patient describe symptoms, they still have an automatic flow-chart in their mind.
+They have had to pick out the top needs that can be coded, and then had to solve those problems as fast as possible to maximize the number of patients they could treat.
+When doctors listen to a patient describe symptoms, it still triggers this automatic flow-chart in their head.
 Based on the symptoms listed, they come up with diagnostic questions that can point them towards a correct answer.
 Based off the answers, they have more questions that can point them to a diagnosis, a prognosis, and a treatment.
 They use the diagnostic process to problem solve; that’s very, very much what medicine has become.
-It isn’t easy telling someone who knows that—lives it and breathes it—that they have to start listening to what patients want without immediately trying to solve all their problems.”
-In this sense, the DPC model and other private practice models require doctors to assume a different role than they are used to.
-“They have to focus on building a relationship.
+It isn’t easy telling someone who knows that process—lives it and breathes it—that they have to start listening to what patients want without immediately trying to solve all their problems.”
+In that sense, the DPC model and other private practice models require doctors to assume a different role than they're used to.
+“They have to focus on relationship-building.
 They have to tackle the patient’s health as a partnership.
 This model compels doctors to be more social, and, in some respects, to act like a counselor.
 This can be very uncomfortable for a lot of people, but that doesn’t mean they can’t succeed.”